AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with the `$match-case` are supported by AdGuard for iOS and AdGuard for Safari, **running SafariConverterLib v2.0.43 or later**.
+Rules with the `$match-case` are supported by AdGuard for iOS and AdGuard for Safari with SafariConverterLib v2.0.43 or later.

 All other products already support this modifier.